 Even if you ate a healthy, filling dinner, it’s not unusual to experience a few hunger pangs at night.
 But nighttime noshing could be putting you on track to weight gain.
 Since sometimes it’s inconvenient to cook and clean dishes after a long day, the evening is when you’re most likely to reach for a processed packaged snack and enjoy a serving (or three!).
 And while the occasional nighttime indulgence won’t pack on weight, doing it on a regular basis will.
+Instead, reach for these super easy-to-prepare snacks that will help you burn fat–and get a good night’s sleep, too!

 6 Bedtime Snacks That Help You Burn Fat (And Sleep Well, Too!)